MurshidMac/vimo/README.md

 * The initial connection to a Mi Band sometimes takes a little patience.
 Try to connect a few times, wait, and try connecting again.
 This only happens until you have "bonded" with the Mi Band, i.e. until it knows your MAC address.
 This behavior may also only occur with older firmware versions.
-* If you use other apps like Mi Fit, and "bonding" with Gadgetbridge does not work, please try to unpair the band in the other app and try again with Gadgetbridge.
+* If you use other apps like Mi Fit, and "bonding" with Strive does not work, please try to unpair the band in the other app and try again with Strive.
 * While all Mi Band devices are supported, some firmware versions might work better than others.
   You can consult the [projects wiki pages](https://github.com/Freeyourgadget/Gadgetbridge/wiki/Mi-Band) to check if your firmware version is fully supported or if an upgrade/downgrade might be beneficial.